-Airtable Blocks can enable you to keep distributed teams in constant contact, easily update many deadlines at once, give your team quick insights into the big picture, and automate branded assets for social media.
+Airtable Apps can enable you to keep distributed teams in constant contact, easily update many deadlines at once, give your team quick insights into the big picture, and automate branded assets for social media.
 It’s all in service of letting editors and writers spend more time focusing on what they do best: creating high-quality content.

 Here's your step-by-step guide to getting it done:

 Centralized planning is essential for reaching your team’s goals, but too much back-and-forth discussion about individual projects can bottleneck production.
 Create high-level views of your production pipeline to give contributors visibility into the big picture—and help you keep an eye on how individual stories are progressing.

 Keep targets top of mind

 Use the pivot table app to build a real-time snapshot of each week’s planned content, divided by editorial section.
 Writers and editors can quickly reference which sections need more stories to hit weekly targets.